Density correction for multivariate spatial fields of global climate model output using deep learning: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{s:data-methods} introduces the data and methods for our study.
+Section \ref{s:sim} studies the performance of SPECD using a numerical study.
 Section \ref{s:app} contains a case study for density correction of climate model data at two different regions of the US.
 Section \ref{s:discussion} concludes.